wxt-dev/wxt/docs/get-started/installation.md

 ## Next Steps

-Now that your WXT project is setup, you're ready to build a out your web extension!
+You're ready to build a out your web extension!

 - Learn how to [add entrypoints](./entrypoints.md) like the popup, background, or content scripts
 - [Configure WXT](./configuration.md) by creating a `wxt.config.ts` file